liza183/vizbrick/README.md

 [![VizBrick Demonstration Video](https://img.youtube.com/vi/YMkrOF9t8w0/0.jpg)](https://youtu.be/TO38GtuaYgw)

+# How to run using Docker

+Run
+    docker-compose build
+    docker-compose up

+Then, open any web browser and go to ``http://localhost:8088/` .
+If you see the following interface, now, you’re ready to use the VizBrick.

 # Installation & how to run

 VizBrick requires Python version 3.X, and using Anaconda is recommended.
 Please download Anaconda from [https://www.anaconda.com/download/](https://www.anaconda.com/download/) and install it first.